Mediterranean Islands: Malta, Sicily, Sardinia and Corsica

-Malta, Sicily, Sardinia and Corsica: An Educational Journey through the History of the Western Mediterranean
+Malta, Sicily, Sardinia and Corsica: An Educational Journey through Western Mediterranean

 Many civilisations and empires arose, flourished, and declined around the shores of the Mediterranean.
 Its islands bear the marks of its conquerors, from the Phoenicians, Greeks and Romans, to the Turks, Spanish and British.